Salad Ideas Your Picky Eater Will Love

 Taco salads, for example, can be filled to the brim with high-fiber, healthy ingredients, such as black or pinto beans, diced avocado, tomato, sweet corn, and even roasted carrots or sweet potatoes.
 You can top your taco salad with a bit of shredded lettuce (or add some on the side) to encourage your toddler to start getting used to the flavor and texture.
 But even if the lettuce is ultimately left on the plate, you can be confident that your child has had a nutritious meal.

-Many parents also turn to pasta salad for picky eaters, because who doesn't love a good noodle?
-Depending on your toddler's preferences, you can dress your pasta salad up with all kinds of toppings, such as shredded chicken, olives, peas, peppers, diced cucumber, red onion, hard-boiled egg — the possibilities are limitless.
+Many parents also turn to pasta salad for picky eaters because, well, who doesn't love a good noodle?
+Depending on your toddler's preferences, you can dress your pasta salad up with all kinds of toppings, such as shredded chicken, olives, peas, peppers, diced cucumber, red onion, and hard-boiled egg—the possibilities are limitless.

 When in doubt, fruit salads are always an option, too.
 (Remember the study that showed feeding kids fresh fruit can help them become less picky?)
 Because of the natural sweetness of fruits, this type of salad can be a great idea for dessert, but you can also opt for a fruit salsa that pairs well with chips and other savory snacks.

-Simply pick a few of your toddler's favorites, whether it be mangos, grapes, berries, apples, kiwi, peaches, or pears, and chop them into bite-sized bits.
-Then combine with a sauce or dressing such as fresh citrus juice, honey, Greek yogurt, or your favorite non-dairy alternative.
+Simply pick a few of your toddler's favorites, such as mangoes, grapes, berries, apples, kiwis, peaches, or pears, and chop them into bite-sized bits.
+Then, combine it with a sauce or dressing such as fresh citrus juice, honey, Greek yogurt, or your favorite non-dairy alternative.

 My picky eater doesn't like dressing.
 How can I get them to eat salad?